-Our overarching research objective is to better understand the interactions between climate, air pollution, and society, as well as to pursue engineering methods and policy measures to tackle climate change.
-We aim to advance a systems approach to assess the effectiveness of climate change mitigation and adaptation strategies as well as their air quality co-benefits and risks.
+Our overarching research objective is to better understand the interactions between climate, air pollution, and society, as well as to pursue engineering methods and policy measures to tackle climate change and air pollution.
+We use computational models and big data to assess the impacts of energy, transportation, and land use policies on urban climate, air quality, public health. and environmental justice.

 The topics that we are particularly interested are listed below: